reubenharry/website/content/blog/nestedreasoning.md

 </script>

 This is an introduction to the nested reasoning models (*I think that you think that I think...*) that I use in my research.
-I've tried to make this light on mathematical detail (barring the occasional technical digression) because I'd rather focus on the big picture: *Bayesian inference and nested reasoning are really great tools for thinking about language and meaning*.
+I've tried to make this light on mathematical detail (barring the occasional technical digression) in favour of the big picture point, that *Bayesian inference and nested reasoning are really great tools for thinking about language and meaning*.

 ----------------------------